"Devaney said the SEDC

 Her name is Kelly, so

-Kelly refereed the fired
+Kelly referred the fired

 employees to SASH.